Bernest1108/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/100445489/167856335-c4e20539-afb9-4832-9969-46961a30a465.png)

-On the left side of the page, you will see the input boxes allowing the ability to input text within the filters.
+On the left side, you will see the input boxes allowing the ability to input text within the filters.

 **Filter Boxes**

 ![image](https://user-images.githubusercontent.com/100445489/167856403-aeb1a3a9-c3da-4b9e-bd8a-0855adc35c36.png)

 The script will detect a change in the box after typing and will then filter the data and display the row.